aramis-lab/clinicadl/docs/Preprocessing/Extract.md

   Sets the value of `<tpl_name>`.
 - `--roi_custom_mask_pattern` (optional): only used when `modality` is set to `custom`.
   Allows to choose a particular mask with a name following the given pattern.
+- `--save_features` (bool) Flag to specify if you want to save the regions as tensors in the CAPS.
+By default, the pipeline only extracts the images and specified regions are then extracted on-the-fly.

 !!! note "ROI masks"
     ROI masks are compressed nifti files (.nii.gz) containing a binary mask of the same size as the